SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 the details stored or not.

 {% include alert.html type="informative" icon="info" body="Please note that not
-all payment methods provided by Swedbank Pay support Payer Awareness today."
+all payment methods provided by Swedbank Pay support Payer Awareness today.
+It is not available for Invoice, Installment Account or Monthly Payments." %}
-%}

 ## Trustly Express